joinself/academy/docs/examples/overview.md

 - 🛠️ Developer tools, testing utilities, and debugging resources
 - 👥 Community forums, Discord, and GitHub support channels

+## 🏭 Production Deployment

+**Ready for production?** Check our comprehensive **[Production Deployment Guide](production.md)** for everything you need to deploy Self SDK applications in production environments:
+- 🚀 Environment migration and configuration management strategies
+- 🔐 Security hardening and key management best practices
+- ⚡ Performance optimization and scalability patterns
+- 📊 Monitoring, observability, and operational procedures

 ## Ready to Start?

 Choose your learning path and dive into the hands-on examples!